cutsin/require-yml/README.md

          -----------------------
    ```

-### require a list of files, but you control what extensions to try and in what order
+### require a list of files with unspecified endings, but you control what extensions to try and in what order

 ```javascript
 const yml = req({